jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

-# RENT-A-HAL Personal Edition Multi-User Speech UI for AI
+# RENT-A-HAL Personal Edition API Multi-User Speech UI for AI FOR WINDOWS 11 AND RTX
 ## User Manual & Theory of Operation

 *"Bringing the future to the present"* — N2NHU Lab for Applied AI